• Art magazine

 A real emotion that appeals to the viewer is the heart of every photos - regardless of style and genre.
 A forced smile or a stiff facial expressions can even ruin the technically perfect picture.
 A natural, sincere expression, on the other hand, can make a simple recording captivating and expressive.

 Start your model feels comfortable.
 A relaxed conversation or a gentle guide during the session helps to reduce nervousness and enables the person to show their unique personality without fear.
 You can ask your model to remember a funny memory to create a real laugh, or a nostalgic moment to create a thoughtful mood.
-This creates an authentic emotional connection that is reflected in the pictures and invites the viewer to become part of the narrative.
+This creates an authentic emotional connection that is invited to become part of the narrative in the pictures against mirrors T and the viewer.

 photographed by TMVMNT Media @tmvMntMedia, via Unsplash